pouchdb/pouchdb/docs/_guides/index.md

 In this way, CouchDB truly is a "database for the web."

-{% include anchor.html title="Sync: CouchDB's killer feature" hash="Sync" %}
+{% include anchor.html title="Sync: CouchDB's killer feature" hash="sync" %}

 Another unique feature of CouchDB is that it was designed from the bottom-up to enable easy synchronization between different databases.